Summary and Schedule

 This material was commisioned by the EPSRC Digital Health Hub for AMR, for delivery to the UK HSA w/c 16th September 2024.

 An introduction to R for non-programmers using the Gapminder data.
-In addition, this lesson makes use of open data from the Centre for Consumer Research Data and bespoke synthetic data provided by UKHSA.
+In addition, this lesson makes use of bespoke synthetic data provided by UKHSA.

 The goal of this lesson is to teach novice programmers to write modular code and best practices for using R for data analysis.
 R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages.
 We find that many scientists who come to Software Carpentry workshops use R and want to learn more.
 The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing: breaking down analyses into modular units, task automation, and encapsulation.